Linking thermodynamics and measurements of protein stability: Conformations and states

 where the dependence of $T$, $P$ and $\xi$ has been written explicitly.
 Eq.~\eqref{eq:experimentalK} is the theoretical starting-point for most of the subsequent discussions.
-It states that \emph{any} transition formally can be considered a two-state transition and shows how to determine the equilibrium constant $K$ for this transition experimentally.
+It states that \emph{any} transition \emph{formally} can be considered a two-state transition and shows how to determine the equilibrium constant $K$ for this transition experimentally.
+As discussed further below we stress, however, that it is not advised to fit such a two-state model to a clear multi-state transition, since the `baselines' $\overline{\alpha}_N$ or $\overline{\alpha}_U$ would then need to absorb effects of transitions between states potentially leading to wrong thermodynamic and spectroscopic parameters.

 The above discussion provides a framework for much of the remainder of this review.
-First, we note, however, that while $\overline{\alpha}(T,P,\xi)$ is an experimental observable, the state-specific values $\overline{\alpha}_A(T,P,\xi)$ and $\overline{\alpha}_B(T,P,\xi)$ generally are not.
+First, we note, however, that while $\overline{\alpha}(T,P,\xi)$ is an experimental observable, the state-specific values $\overline{\alpha}_N(T,P,\xi)$ and $\overline{\alpha}_U(T,P,\xi)$ generally are not.
 These thus need to be modelled and determined through experimental procedures.
 As we discuss in more detail below, this in turn generally requires one to build a model for how the equilibrium constant $K$, or equivalently the unfolding free energy, $\Delta_rG_U$, varies as one perturbs the experimental conditions such as the temperature, denaturant concentration, pressure or pH.
+In what follows, the state $N$ will generally refer to the native (folded) state and $U$ to an unfolded (denatured) state, but the discussion is general and the theory and equations may also be applied to other transitions (e.g. between a folded state and an intermediate) as long as they conform to the definitions above.
+We also note that the discussion and theory pertains to proteins that fold reversibly, and in general care should be taken to ensure that this is the case before analysing data in terms of thermodynamic models.